srijan-paul/snap/README.md

 Snap aims to pick up after the Lua programming language, by adding popularly desired features on top of it, whilst providing similar speed and minimalism as Lua.
-The several complaints that people have about Lua that Snap intends to address are:
+Some quirks about Lua that Snap changes are:

 - Variables are global by default
 - Long keywords like `local` and the use of `do .. end` to designate blocks instead of `{}` makes it unlikeable to